Translate

 Inotuzumab ozogamicin

-Inotuzumab ozogamicin is another unique antibody which is used to treat some subtypes of B-cell acute lymphoblastic leukemia after unsuccessful prior chemotherapy.
+Inotuzumab ozogamicin is another unique antibody that is used to treat some subtypes of B-cell acute lymphoblastic leukemia after unsuccessful prior chemotherapy.
 It works by delivering the chemotherapy drug to the leukemia cells and killing them.

-Chimeric antigen receptor (CAR) T cells
+Chimeric antigen receptor (CAR) T-cell therapy

 CAR T-cells are a recent advancement in the treatment of acute lymphoblastic leukemia.
 White blood cells from the patient are taken and engineered to specifically kill leukemic cells.
 These white blood cells are now called CAR T-cells and are multiplied before being given back to the patient.
-Tisagenlecleucel is a CAR T-cell product that can be used to treat acute lymphoblastic leukemia,4 it has been approved for use in children and young adults up to age 25 to treat B-cell acute lymphoblastic leukemia that has returned or is no longer responding to treatment.
+Tisagenlecleucel is a CAR T-cell product that can be used to treat acute lymphoblastic leukemia.
+It has been approved for use in children and young adults up to age 25 to treat B-cell acute lymphoblastic leukemia that has returned or is no longer responding to treatment.

 Radiation therapy or radiotherapy